Apaches' fight over Arizona copper mine goes before US court

 The provision caught environmentalists and tribes off guard.
 The area known as Oak Flat had been federally protected from mining because of its cultural and natural value for decades.

-Since then, they've supported legislation to reverse the land exchange.
+Since then, they have supported legislation to reverse the land exchange.
 Democratic U.S. Rep. Raul Grijalva of Arizona has been a major supporter.
+Republican legislators have touted the economic benefits the mine could bring.

 OTHER LAWSUITS